-On Christmas day a few years back, we all wanted some kind of ‘nut roast’ type thing to enjoy with vegetables, roast potatoes and gravy.
+On Christmas day a many years back, we all wanted some kind of ‘nut roast’ type thing to enjoy with vegetables, roast potatoes and gravy.
 It seemed like a good idea to make a Seed Roast Loaf, since the ingredients were less expensive.
 I rose to the challenge, feeling inspired to use sunflower seeds, rather than nuts.

 This seed roast is surprisingly light and easy to digest.
 It serves delightfully with the mushroom gravy recipe and roast veggies.
 And added bonus – it freezes really well.

-I am absolutely bowled over at the amazing feedback I’ve had from both friends and readers over the last couple of years.
+I am bowled over at the amazing feedback from both friends and readers over the last couple of years.

 It seems to have become a favourite for lots of people.
-People are not only making for special occasions like Christmas and Thanksgiving, but are also making it through out the year.
+People make it for special occasions like Christmas and Thanksgiving, as well as regular meals through out the year.

 It’s delicious with gravy (gravy link below too), but it also is great served cold, the next day.
 Freezes well too!

 I originally published this recipe my first cook book.
-All of my recipes are totally plant-based, wheat-free, refined-sugar-free book full of tasty dishes, healthy breakfasts, high pranic salads, dips, pates & dressings, nutritious main meals,soul-warming soups, tasty side dishes, and delicious desserts.
+All of my recipes are totally plant-based, wheat-free, gluten-free and refined-sugar-free.
+My books are full of tasty dishes, healthy breakfasts, hearty salads, dips, pates & dressings, nutritious main meals, nourishing soups, tasty side dishes, and delicious desserts.

 You can find my books here: Anastasia’s Books

-I’ve created a recipe tuition video so we can go through it step by step, to make sure you come out with a perfect loaf!
+I created a recipe tuition video so we can go through it step by step, to make sure you come out with a perfect loaf!
 I made it a good few years ago (and have since changed my name) but the recipe still works exactly the same way.

 This Seed Roast Loaf partners perfectly with my easy Vegan Gravy here: